Detailed Comparison of Renormalization Scale-Setting Procedures based on the Principle of Maximum Conformality: Introduction

 The PMC single-scale-setting approach (PMCs)~\cite{Shen:2017pdu} has been suggested in order to suppress the residual scale dependence and to make the scale-setting procedures much simpler than PMCm.
 The PMCs procedure determines a single overall effective $\alpha_s$ with the help of RGE; the resulting PMC renormalization scale represents the overall effective momentum flow of the process.
 The PMCs is equivalent to PMCm in the sense of perturbative theory and the PMCs prediction is also free of renormalization scale-and-scheme ambiguities up to any fixed order~\cite{Wu:2018cmb}.
-By using the PMCs, the \textit{first kind of residual scale dependence} will be greatly suppressed due to $\alpha_s$-power suppression and the exponential suppression; the overall PMC scale has the same precision at all orders, and the \textit{second kind of residual scale dependence} is exactly removed.
+By using the PMCs, the \textit{first kind of residual scale dependence} will be suppressed due to $\alpha_s$-power suppression and the exponential suppression; the overall PMC scale has the same precision at all orders, and the \textit{second kind of residual scale dependence} is exactly removed.
 Moreover, due to the independence on the renormalization scheme and scale, the resulting conformal series not only provides precise pQCD predictions; it also can reliably estimate the contributions from the unknown higher-order terms.
-At present, the PMCs has been successfully applied to several high-energy processes~\cite{Du:2018dma, Yu:2018hgw, Yu:2019mce, Huang:2020rtx, Yu:2020tri, Huang:2020skl, Huang:2021kzc}, where the contributions from unknown higher-order terms have been estimated by using the $\rm Pad\acute{e}$ approximation approach~\cite{Basdevant:1972fe, Samuel:1992qg, Samuel:1995jc}.
+The PMCs has been successfully applied to several high-energy processes~\cite{Du:2018dma, Yu:2018hgw, Yu:2019mce, Huang:2020rtx, Yu:2020tri, Huang:2020skl, Huang:2021kzc}, where the contributions from unknown higher-order terms have been estimated by using the $\rm Pad\acute{e}$ approximation approach~\cite{Basdevant:1972fe, Samuel:1992qg, Samuel:1995jc}.
+The PMCs also provides a self-consistency way to achieve precise $\alpha_s$ running behavior in both the perturbative and nonperturbative domains with a smooth transition from small to large scales~\cite{Deur:2017cvd, Yu:2021yvw}.

 Recently, a new multi-scale PMC approach based on the principle of intrinsic conformality (iCF)~\cite{DiGiustino:2020fbk} (PMC$_\infty$) has been suggested.
 The PMC$_\infty$ sets the scales by requiring that all the scale-dependent $\{\beta_i\}$-terms at each order vanish separately; this provides the intrinsic conformal coefficients in an order-by-order manner.
 Using the PMC$_\infty$, the PMC scales at each orders are no longer evaluated as a perturbative series, thus avoiding the \textit{first kind of residual scale dependence}.
 The \textit{second kind of residual scale dependence} is still present, since the scale of the highest perturbative terms cannot be determined.
 At present, the PMC$_\infty$ has been used to predict the thrust, the wide jet broadening, the total jet broadening and the $C$-parameter distributions in $e^+ e^-$ annihilation~\cite{DiGiustino:2020fbk, DiGiustino:2021nep, Wang:2021tak}; the results are in good agreement with the data.
 An alternative multi-scale PMC approach (PMCa)~\cite{Chawdhry:2019uuv} has also been suggested in the literature, which as shall be shown below, it is in fact equivalent to PMC$_\infty$.